lambdan/FG_CompTech/README.md

 Initially the EnemyMovement script also did a lot of other things too (like damaing the player) but I later learned/came to the conclusion that each system should do as little as possible to maintain readability.

 I tested this and was *blown away* by the performance.
-I had to significantly bump up the spawn rate of enemies and make them much smaller to not have them fill up the screen immediately (this is why in the "pre-optimization" build they're big hexagons, and now in this optimized build they are tiny dots).
+I had to significantly bump up the spawn rate of enemies and make them much smaller to not have them fill up the screen immediately (this is why in the non-DOTS build they're big hexagons, and now in this optimized build they are tiny little dots).

 After I had the enemies figured out I converted PlayerMovement.
 I was afraid this was gonna be very complicated but no it was actually surprisingly simple, as you have access to the regular `Input.GetAxis` functions and such inside ECS, so I got that taken care of quickly.
 It also helps that I now understood Entities and Systems much better than the day before.